Tufin/oasdiff/MATCHING-ENDPOINTS.md

 ```

 There are two ways to overcome this:
-1. **Include** path parameter names in endpoint matching algorithm with the `--include-path-params` flag
+1. **Include** path parameter names in the endpoint matching algorithm with the `--include-path-params` flag
 2. Use [`x-since-date`](#duplicate-endpoints-and-x-since-date)

 ## Duplicate Endpoints and `x-since-date`